bazzline/php_component_process_fork_manager/README.md

 It is also available at [openhub.net](http://www.openhub.net/p/718154).

+# Error Handling

+##  mandatory php function "posix_getpid" is not available

+* uncomment "extension=posix.so' in your php.ini

 # Examples

 If you are running on an unix system, you can use "watch 'ps auxf | grep php'" to validate that threads where started.